JustNunuz/HoneyPy/README.md

 | **Malware Honeypots**   | Specifically designed to attract and capture malicious software.
 Help analyze malware behavior and propagation methods. |
 | **Spam Honeypots**      | Target spammers by emulating email servers or open relays.
 Collect data about spam campaigns and distribution methods. |
 | **Database Honeypots**  | Simulate database systems to attract attackers seeking sensitive information.
 Capture SQL injection attempts and other database-specific attacks. |

----

-## Project Overview

-**HoneyPy** is a Python-based honeypot project designed to be a proof of concept for a basic honeypot system.
-It provides a simple framework for creating and deploying honeypots to detect, analyze, and learn from cyber threats in controlled environments.